- Nuclear installations in Germany

 - A 1 English translations of laws and regulations

 - BfE Topics in the Bundestag

-Pursuant to nuclear law (Atomic Energy Act, Radiation Protection Ordinance), a licence is generally required for the transport of radioactive materials in Germany.
+Pursuant to nuclear law (Atomic Energy Act, Radiation Protection Ordinance), a license is generally required for the transport of radioactive materials in Germany.
 One differentiates between "nuclear fuels" and "other radioactive materials".

 "Nuclear fuels" are materials containing plutonium-239 or 241 or uranium enriched with the isotopes 235 or 233.
 "Other radioactive materials" are materials containing one or several radionuclides, insofar as they are no nuclear fuel.

-Among others, articles 23 and 24 of the Atomic Energy Act regulate who grants licences for transports of nuclear fuels and other radioactive materials:
+Among others, articles 23 and 24 of the Atomic Energy Act regulate who grants licenses for transports of nuclear fuels and other radioactive materials:

-- Transports of nuclear fuels, e.g. as the transport of fuel elements, are licensed by the Federal Office for Safety of Nuclear Waste Management (BfE).
+- Transports of nuclear fuels, e.g. as the transport of fuel elements, are authorised by the Federal Office for Safety of Nuclear Waste Management (BfE).

-- Transports of large sources (other radioactive materials with an activity above 1,000 terabecquerel) are licensed by the BfE.
+- Transports of large sources (other radioactive materials with an activity above 1,000 terabecquerel) are authorised by the BfE.